EA Sports: Exclusivity deals

-EA has had deals with FIFA to use the FIFA name and branding for its EA FIFA series, in additional to over 300 separate deals with the leagues and teams for their names, logos, and player likeness rights.
+EA has had deals with FIFA to use the FIFA name and branding for its EA FIFA series, in addition to over 300 separate deals with the leagues and teams for their names, logos, and player likeness rights.
 According to The New York Times in October 2021, FIFA had started discussions with EA in the prior two years on renewing these rights towards an exclusivity deal but with several caveats that has made negotiations difficult.
 Among FIFA's requests was increasing the exclusive license fee to over each four-year period between FIFA World Cups, and limiting the scope of this exclusivity to association football simulation games, while EA wanted to expand the branding into new video game ventures such as esports using the game, an area that FIFA wanted to either keep to themselves or license to other developers to expand their own revenues.
 FIFA issued a statement following this report that stated they had reached an impasse with EA on the negotiations.
 FIFA's position was that it has "a duty to support its 211 member associations to fully capitalise on the inherent opportunities that have been emerging over the recent years.
 As part of this strategy, FIFA also commits to continuing to organise skill-based eSports tournaments under the umbrella of the recently launched FIFAe competition structure and consumer brand."
 To that end, FIFA believed it was necessary that any license agreement "must involve more than one party controlling and exploiting all rights".
 EA has considered that abandoning the FIFA name would have little impact on the player experience since the league and team licenses would be unaffected.
 EA had trademarked EA Sports FC as a potential replacement name for the series.
 The last game released under the FIFA banner was 2022's FIFA 23.

 On March 2, 2022, EA, along with FIFA, NHL and the NHL Players' Association, the IIHF and F1 announced that they removed any of their names and logo licensing rights involving the Russian and Belarusian teams in both FIFA 22 and NHL 22, citing the recent events related to Russia's invasion of Ukraine.
 The removals from both games also affected the development of F1 22; with Nikita Mazepin of the Haas F1 Team being replaced by Kevin Magnussen, the Russian Grand Prix being removed from the lineup, and the logos of Mazepin's sponsor Uralkali being removed.